Fifty years on, The Magic Christian is still relevant so should it be recognised as the flawed masterpiece it really is? Yes!

 A couple of other interesting Python references to this film.
-Firstly, Cleese and Chapman wrote the famous and very funny ‘Mouse Problem‘ sketch, later used in the first series of Monty Python, which was rejected by Sellers.
+Firstly, Cleese and Chapman originally wrote the famous and very funny ‘Mouse Problem‘ sketch for this film, later used in the first series of Monty Python, which was rejected by Sellers.
 It’s also possible that a wonderfully sixties strange cartoon sequence near the beginning of the film may have been the first public, though uncredited, example of Terry Gilliam animation.

 The film’s late 60s/ early 70s vibe is bolstered also by the use of a few very well known British TV faces such as boxing commentator Harry Carpenter, radio announcer and boat race commentator John Snagge, reporter Alan Whicker and news anchors Michael Aspel and Michael Barrett.
 With a few very entrenched establishment figures in that line-up, one wonders what they thought they were getting themselves into.
 Were they given a script to read beforehand and if so did they read it?
 Was it explained to them what the film was actually about and if so, did it bother them?
 As Guy Grand regularly explained in the film, ‘Everyone has his price.’
 Carpenter’s sequence is especially funny where he is commentating on a boxing match when the protagonists suddenly stop and begin to make love to each other, disgusting the macho viewing audience, baying for blood.
 I remember during the 70s Carpenter interviewing a very bling Elton John on Sportsnight after his team, Watford, had just beaten the mighty Manchester United.
 After a smiling Elton had departed Carpenter grinned into the camera and giggled, ‘That result really made his earrings sparkle.’
 Harry wasn’t going to let that sort of unmacho display go unchecked!
 So it’s my firm belief that Harry had no idea what he was really commentating on.
 Or maybe he did, as Guy maintains everyone has their price…